blocklessnetwork/bls-evm-contracts/README.md

 ## Contracts

+### BLSIdentityRegistry

+`BLSIdentityRegistry` is a contract that allows the owner to register, update, and delete key signature pairs and IPFS CIDs, which are associated with an identifier.
+This registry can be used to store public keys, their associated signatures, and IPFS CIDs for various uses within a decentralized application (dApp).

+## Functions

+### BLSIdentityRegistry

+- `registerKeySignaturePair(bytes memory identifier, bytes memory pubKey, bytes memory signature)`: Registers a new public key and signature pair associated with an identifier.
+- `registerIpfsCID(bytes memory identifier, string memory ipfsCID)`: Registers or updates the IPFS CID associated with an identifier.
+- `deleteKeySignaturePair(bytes memory identifier)`: Deletes a public key and signature pair using the identifier.
+- `updateKeySignaturePair(bytes memory identifier, bytes memory newPubKey, bytes memory newSignature)`: Updates an existing public key and signature pair.
+- `getKeySignaturePair(bytes memory identifier)`: Retrieves a public key and signature pair using the identifier.
+- `getIpfsCID(bytes memory identifier)`: Retrieves an IPFS CID using the identifier.

 ### BLSSettlement

 `BLSSettlement` is a contract responsible for handling settlements in both ETH and ERC20 tokens.
 The contract allows authorized contracts to initiate fund transfers and maintains the security and integrity of transactions.